devlionco/moodle-local_lionai_reports/README.md

-# Smart Report #
+# LionAI Reports #

-TODO Describe the plugin shortly here.

-TODO Provide more detailed description here.
+## Introduction ##
+LionAI Reports simplifies report generation in Moodle by enabling administrators to effortlessly write natural language queries, instantly converting them into SQL queries.
+Preview, edit, and export reports in various formats for seamless data analysis.

+LionAI Reports free version allows 10 prompt executions per week.
+To get the Pro version, contact us at info@devlion.co

+## Requirements ##

+In order to use LionAI Reports you need to have one of the following:
+1. Moodle version 4.1
+2. Moodle version 4.2

+Moreover, the plugin requires PHP version of 8.1 and above.

+## Installation ##
-## Installing via uploaded ZIP file ##
+### Installing via uploaded ZIP file ###

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.